EugeoMV/Anime/README.md

-# Youtube Clone Frontend
+# Youtube Clone Backend

 Youtube clone using PERN stack (Postgres, Express, React, Node).

-This is the frontend repository, built with React + Redux.
-If you are looking for the backend repository, [click here](https://github.com/manikandanraji/youtubeclone-backend)
+This is the backend repository, built with Express + Sequelize.
+If you are looking for the frontend repository, [click here](https://github.com/manikandanraji/youtubeclone-frontend)

 Check out the [deployed site](https://utubeclone.netlify.app/)

 ## Core packages

-1. Redux - State Management
+1. sequelize - ORM for sql dialects
-2. React Router - Routing
+2. jsonwebtoken - authentication
-3. Styling - Styled Components
+3. bcryptjs - password hashing
-4. Toast Notifications - React Toastify
-5. Network calls - Axios
-6. Video player - Videojs

-## Video uploads
-I am using cloudinary for hosting videos and the thumbnails are generated automatically once we upload the video to cloudinary

 ## Features